puntorigen/revelo/example/hola.md

 author: Pablo Schaffner
 ---
 # Hola/Hello bot
+->background-color(green)

-is a linkedin bot to find and attract talent strategically using your likeminded peers
+is THE linkedin bot to find and attract talent strategically using your likeminded peers

 !!!include(test2.md)!!!